danish98-pk/swisscom-aws-challenge/README.md

 - Make sure to run setup.sh script like we did for the terraform project under aws-engineering-assessment folder to avoid package conflicts.
 - Run Setup fake credentials step.
-- Run docker-compose installation step if not installed.
+- Run docker-compose installation step if not installed .
+Run docker compose
 - Run the required aws localstack cli commands to setup cft in the cloudformation folder
 - after testing run deactivate command to deactivate virtual environment